bruceravel/synchrotron_pop_up_book/team.md

 ## Photos from the first day of construction

+Assembling the bend magnet spinners.

 ![Construction photo #1](images/construction01.jpg)

+Assembling paper craft end station instruments.
+These will be inserted into the pouches.

 ![Construction photo #2](images/construction02.jpg)

+Scott teaching students how to assemble the papercraft undulator, one of the more complication pieces in the book.

 ![Construction photo #3](images/construction03.jpg)

+A team of students assembling papercraft monochromators.

 ![Construction photo #4](images/construction04.jpg)

+Two students atteching page 3 to the chipboard backing.

 ![Construction photo #5](images/construction05.jpg)

+A busy table full of students assemblling different parts of the book.

 ![Construction photo #6](images/construction06.jpg)

+Scott teaching two students how to assemble the ring walls.

 ![Construction photo #7](images/construction07.jpg)